About Lisa: My Story

-Also active in the Chicago artistic community, she currently serves as Vice President of the Lyric Opera of Chicago's Young Professionals, an ex-officio member of Lyric's Ryan Opera Center board and supports a number of thriving Chicago cultural organizations.
+Also active in the Chicago artistic community, she currently serves as President of the Lyric Opera of Chicago's Young Professionals board, additionally holding an ex-officio seat with Lyric's Board of Directors and is proud to support a number of thriving Chicago cultural organizations.

 Lisa is a graduate of the Alexander Technique Center Urbana (Urbana, IL), a 1600-hour hands on training course, under the instruction of Joan and Alex Murray.